The multilayer architecture of the global input-output network and its properties: Network representation and methodology

-where in general, $\langle X \rangle$ and $\sigma [X]$ are the notations for the mean and standard deviation of $X$.
+where in general, $\langle X \rangle$ and $\sigma [X]$ are the notations for the mean and standard deviation of $X$.\\

-Note that while the average connectivity and intensity are based on the \textit {interlayer} linkages, the level of overlaps and the degree similarity between two layers $\alpha$ and $\beta$ depend on the \textit {intralayer} linkages.
+It should be emphasized that while the average connectivity and the average intensity defined in Eqs. (\ref{average_connectivity}) and (\ref{average_intensity}) are based on the \textit {interlayer} linkages, the level of overlaps and the degree of similarity between two layers $\alpha$ and $\beta$ only depend on the \textit {intralayer} linkages.
+In the context of the global input-output analyzed in our current work, the average connectivity and the average intensity for each pair of layers (sectors) $\alpha$ and $\beta$ indicate whether, over all different $N$ countries, these two sectors strongly interact or not.
+The level of overlap and of degree similarity, in contrast, returns the extent to which trade relations among $N$ countries in a particular industry $\alpha$ are also similar to trade relations among $N$ countries in another industry $\beta$.